California fire threatens homes as blazes burn across West

 The fires were caused by heat from coal seams, the deposits of coal found in the ground in the area, said Peggy Miller, a spokeswoman for the fires.

-Mandatory evacuations for the tribal headquarters town of Lame Deer remained in place Saturday because of poor air quality.
+Mandatory evacuations for the tribal headquarters town of Lame Deer were lifted Sunday, but remained in place for those with medical conditions.
+Heavy smoke led to unhealthy air quality across much of the state early Sunday afternoon, according to the state Department of Environmental Quality.

 Smoke also drove air pollution levels to unhealthy or very unhealthy levels in parts of Northern California, Oregon and Idaho.